 There are many benefits to choosing to become a certified nurse, particularly in the field of operative nursing.
 Those that have achieved the title of CNOR have demonstrated their vast knowledge of patient care and safety in the surgical setting and are able to provide excellent care to these patients.
 Opportunities for increased pay and opportunities are also often afforded to the certified nurse.
 The benefits to obtaining certification, especially as a CNOR are great.

-The Certified Operating Room Nurse has taken and passed the examination given by the Association of periOperative Registered Nurses, the AORN.
-Candidates for the examination ear the title of CNOR upon passing the exam.
-The AORN has strict requirements for those operating room nurses that are interested in obtaining certification including employment requirements and experience.
+The Perioperative Nurse has taken and passed the examination given by the CCI.
+Candidates for the examination earn the title of CNOR upon passing the exam.
+CCI has strict requirements for those operating room nurses that are interested in obtaining certification including employment requirements and experience.
 Candidates must also prepare for the examination for several months.
 The examination is quite difficult, and nurses that have earned the title of CNOR have demonstrated that they have learned a great deal about operative nursing.

 The CNOR exam has several requirements that must be met before candidates are allowed to take the examination.
 Nurses that wish to pursue certification should carefully consider whether they meet the requirements necessary to apply for an authorization to take the CNOR test.
 Nurses must be currently licensed as registered nurses (RNs) in the country in which they practice.
 Only those licensed as RNs may apply.
 Nurses must also have a minimum of two years of experience in perioperative nursing with at least 2,400 hours as a registered nurse working directly with operative patients.
 Nurses must also have current employment in the field of operative nursing to be eligible to apply.

-The AORN maintains a list of positions the RN may hold that are acceptable to apply to take the CNOR test.
+CCI maintains a list of positions the RN may hold that are acceptable to apply to take the CNOR test.
 The nurse must work with surgical patients in a staff or management role.
-The AORN also considers researchers and educators provided they have experience caring for surgical patients.
-The positions the AORN finds acceptable can be found on their website.
+CCI also considers researchers and educators provided they have experience caring for surgical patients.
+The positions CCI finds acceptable can be found on their website.

 Candidates for the CNOR must be prepared to take several months to study for the CNOR examination.
 The test is very difficult and covers a broad range of topics that are applicable to the care of the surgical patient.
 CNOR candidates may want to consider purchasing a study guide or forming a study group to help them to prepare for the test.